tagspaces/documentation/docs/ui/userinterface.md

 ![Area on the left of the app](/media/navigation-v3.png)

-> **Hint:** Clicking a second time on the icons for the location manager, the tag library or the search area will close the whole area contain these sections.
+> Clicking a second time on the icons for the location manager, the tag library or the search area will close the whole area contain these sections.
 This could be useful if you want to have more space for file browsing or previewing. -->

 ## Browsing Area